jmcalalang/f5-automation-toolchain-lab/index.rst

 Welcome to F5 Automation Toolchain Lab Documentation!
 =====================================================

-This lab was authored by Jon Calalang (jmcalalang_) with amazing contributions of:
+This lab was authored by Jon Calalang (jmcalalang_) with amazing contributions from:

 - Chris Adrian
 - Terrance Kam (tkam8_)